 Current high school students with a 3.2 GPA or higher, an ACT score of at least 23, and who are interested in a business career are eligible.
-The scholarship will be applied upon registration which must be completed on or before May 15th.
+The scholarship will be applied upon registration, which must be completed on or before May 15th.
+Annual renewals may be awarded up to three years, provided the appropriate GPA is maintained by level.
 The following are types of admission scholarships: